fingertrick/Microsoft-teams-docs/teams/connectors.md

 <img alt="Screenshot of enabling the Connector for Microsoft Teams" src="images/Connectors/connector_developer_portal.png" height="185" width="336">

+>**Important:** After you choose **Save** in the Connectors Developer Dashboard, your Connector is registered.
+Do not choose **Publish to Store** (which appears after you choose **Save**); if you want to publish your Connector in the Office Store, follow the instructions in [Publish your Microsoft Teams app to the Office Store](submission.md).

 You can download the auto-generated Teams app manifest from the portal.
+Before you can use it to test or publish your app, though, you must do the following:

+* Include two icons, following the instructions in [Icons](createpackage.md#icons).
+* Modify the `icons` portion of the manifest to refer to the file names of the icons instead of URLs.

 The following manifest.json file contains the basic elements needed to test and submit your app.

 >**Note:** Replace `id` and `connectorId` in the following example with the GUID of your Connector.